hamlet-io/docs/docs/learn/layers/intro.md

 - Environment
 - Segment

-In the following sections we will walk through each of these together, exploring how they work together.
+In the following sections we will walk through each one, exploring how they work together.

-By the end of of this Learn Hamlet tutorial you will have sufficient experience to create your own Hamlet CMDB's and begin working in Hamlet.
+By the end of of this tutorial you will have sufficient experience to create your own Hamlet CMDB's and begin working in Hamlet.

 :::note
 The following tutorials presume that you are operating inside of the Hamlet docker container.